Please note: This website has no control over the ads placed here by Google AdSense or Tripod. Caveat emptor.

 IU should be said with a long-I sound ("triumph", "triumvirate"), but here, the I is said as tho it were an E. Let's exchange it for the much more reasonable E: "stadeum".

-Note: The antique plural "stadia", which is almost never seen anymore, should be revised to "stadea".
+____________________Note: The antique plural "stadia", which is almost never seen anymore, should be revised to "stadea".

 Saturday, March 25, 2017: "sfigmomanommeter" for "sphygmomanometer"

 This Science Saturday, let's fix, to the extent possible, the ridiculous name for a medical instrument for measuring blood pressure.
 There are two absurdities in the first syllable of the conventional spelling, and one problem between the fourth and fifth syllables.
 In the first syllable occurs the preposterous and contemptible spelling PH for a simple F-sound.
 Let's get rid of it, and put an F there.
-The second problem in the first syllable is a Y for a short-I sound, whereas Y, midword, is more reasonably restricted to a long-I sound, as in "cyan", "dynamo", and "hydro".
+The second problem in the first syllable is a Y for a short-I sound, whereas Y, midword, is more reasonably restricted to a long-I sound, as in "cyan", "dynamo", and "hydro".At the end of the fourth syllable, there is a single-M, which leaves unclear whether the preceding-O is long or short.
+It's short, so we should show that plainly by doubling the M. Now, tho the word itself may be ridiculous, at least the spelling will no longer also be ridiculous: "sfigmomanommeter".

 Friday, March 24, 2017: "sleepwair" for "sleepwear"